ansys/ansys-templates/src/ansys/templates/python/osl_solution/{{cookiecutter.__project_name_slug}}/src/ansys/solutions/{{cookiecutter.__solution_name_slug}}/solution/method_assets/README.md

-# Add here your script files to use the AssetFileReference feature
+# Add here your files to use the AssetFileReference feature